umardarazkhan/lidar-unity/README.md

 # lidar-unity
-A lidar code and setup using particles in unity 6
+A lidar scanner code and setup using particles in unity 6